-The new Academic Behavior Strategist (ABS) special education licensure program currently is moving through Minnesota Board of Teaching and Augsburg College approval processes.
-Our intent is to offer this licensure program beginning Fall 2013.
-This license will primarily focus on the learning needs of students with mild to moderate emotional or behavioral disorders (EBD), specific learning disabilities (SLD), developmental/cognitive disabilities (DCD), autism spectrum disorders (ASD), and other health disabilities (OHD).
+The Academic Behavior Strategist (ABS) special education license focuses on the learning needs of students with mild to moderate emotional or behavioral disorders (EBD), specific learning disabilities (SLD), developmental/cognitive disabilities (DCD), autism spectrum disorders (ASD), and other health disabilities (OHD).

-If you are interested in starting this program before fall, 2013, you can start immediately by taking core courses (see below) currently offered in upcoming trimesters and during the summer.
-This program is primarily offered during the weekend/evening schedule.
 Students can start the program in the day school to complete core and elementary requirements.
-Most courses in the special education core (later in the program) are only offered in the weekend/evening format.
+Most courses in the special education core (later in the program) are only offered in the evening format.

-Augsburg students (teacher candidate) progress through the program at several transition points.
-Teacher candidates must successfully complete the requirement at each transition point.
+Augsburg students (teacher candidates) progress through the program at several transition points.
+Teacher candidates must successfully complete the requirement to move through each step.
 Your adviser and the program assessment coordinator monitor your progress at critical points.
 These transition points include:

 Admission to the Education Department – Special Education Licensure Undergraduate Program – Initial License

 Requirements to be admitted to the Education Department include:

 - A cumulative grade point average of 2.5 or better in all college coursework

 - Taking the Minnesota NES Essential Academic Skills (EAS) test of basic skills in reading, writing and math or ACT Plus Writing or SAT

 - One recommendation from an Augsburg faculty.